It doesn’t take long after living with a cat to develop a slight nervous tick at the sound of scratching.

 Along with making your cat’s scratching posts and pads as attractive as possible, you can also take some simple steps to make your furniture less attractive to your cats.

 - Cover: Just as cats have strong feelings about the types of surfaces they want to scratch, they also have strong feelings about the types of surfaces they don’t want to scratch.
 You can use this to your advantage.
 If there’s a particular piece of furniture you want to get your cat to stop scratching, or to never start scratching in the first place, try covering the area with double-sided “sticky” tape, aluminum foil, or even cellophane.
 These are all surfaces that most cats don’t like the feel (or sound) of under their paws.
 You needn’t cover the whole piece of furniture, just the areas where your cat is scratching, or is likely to.
-You can also cover — or, more correctly, “block” — the area with a scratching post or pad.
-Then, once your cat is reliably scratching that post or pad, gradually move it further away from the furniture you’re trying to protect.
+You can also cover the corners of your sofa (the surfaces that cat's seem to be most likely to scratch) with these great "cat-scratchable" furniture protectors.Don't want to cover the corners of your sofa with anything?
+You can just try to “block” your cat's access to those areas with a scratching post.
+Put the post right in front of the sofa arm so you cat comes to that before the sofa itself.
+Then, once your cat is reliably scratching that post, gradually move it further away from the furniture you’re trying to protect.

 - Clean: Just as you can take advantage of the feline scratching pheromone to get your cat scratching a desirable surface, you can also take advantage of removing those scratch-inducing pheromones from the surfaces where you don’t want them scratching.
 Use soap and water, a good enzymatic cleaner (to break down the proteins), or even a good upholstery cleaner.
 Just be sure to test a small area of the surface first, to make sure the cleaner you’re planning to use won’t cause the colors of the fabric to “bleed” or otherwise damage the fabric.